OctopusDeploy/blog/blog/2020-01/libraryvariableset-permission-changes.md

 [Library Variable Sets](https://octopus.com/docs/deployment-process/variables/library-variable-sets) in Octopus are a much loved and useful feature, they make it possible to define variables for use with multiple projects.

-They were always designed to be global and as many customers grew in their usage of Octopus this surfaced some complications that we are addressing.
+They were always designed to be global and, as many customers grew in their usage of Octopus, this surfaced some complications that we are addressing.

-To be able to deliver a major step forward in consistent and configurable access to variables housed in Library Variable Sets.
-We need to make a breaking change to how 2 permissions; `LibraryVariableSetView` and `LibraryVariableSetEdit` work and behave.
+To be able to deliver a major step forward in consistent and configurable access to variables housed in Library Variable Sets we need to make a breaking change to how two permissions (`LibraryVariableSetView` and `LibraryVariableSetEdit`) work and behave.

 ![role-based access control](blogimage-team-permissions.png)

 ## Background

-When Library Variable Sets were introduced along with the permissions `LibraryVariableSetView` and `LibraryVariableSetEdit` the Octopus world was simpler.
+When Library Variable Sets were introduced, along with the permissions `LibraryVariableSetView` and `LibraryVariableSetEdit`, the Octopus world was simpler.
 A choice was made to tightly couple the behavior of these two permissions to a third permission `EnvironmentView`.

 This decision restricted the ability for consistent granular control of the these 2 permissions.
 Many customers have requested we make improvements in this area.